sdinteractive/SomethingDigital_Modal/README.md

 - **Modal Z-Index** The z-index for the modal.
 The overlay z-index will be calculated by subtracting one from this value
 - **Close On Outside Click** Determines whether the modal should be closed when the user clicks outside the modal
 - **Overlay Opacity** Opacity for overlay that shows up behind the modal
+- **Error Message** Message that will be displayed to the user if there is an error submitting the form
 - **Cookie Duration** Number of days for lifetime of cookie that will flag the fact that the user saw the modal
 - **Skip Cookie Check** Will skip the cookie check and show the modal on each page load.
 This is useful during development